OpenDevEd/OpenDevEd-Wordle/README.md

 - Keyboard: responsible for assisting the user in the next guesses
 - History: meant to display the previous guesses of the player
 - GameResult: displays whether the player has won the game or not

+## Responsiveness

+This game is optimized for a reponsive experience only in destop and tablets